google/oboe/docs/OpenSLESMigration.md

 ```

-You supply your implementation of `onAudioReady` when building the audio stream by constructing an `AudioStreamCallback` object.
+You supply your implementation of `onAudioReady` when building the audio stream by constructing an `AudioStreamDataCallback` object.
 [Here's an example.](https://github.com/google/oboe/blob/master/docs/GettingStarted.md#creating-an-audio-stream)

 ### Buffer sizes